 The mind is a powerful tool that is often underutilized and underestimated.
 Our mindset is the most important factor determining the trajectory of how we move forward.
-Strategy, structure, planning -- all of these things are critical to the ability to navigate and succeed in the future.
+Strategy, structure, planning — all these things are critical to the ability to navigate and succeed in the future.
 But without the right mindset hurdles become more intimidating than they need to be, the choice of perspective gets forfeited, intentions get jumbled, miscommunications are given more influential freedom than they should be.

 With the right frame of mind comes a clarity and stability that can remain present even in the midst of chaotic or unforeseen circumstances.
 As a company we have seen this more than ever over the past few months.
 We have also learned that maximizing a positive mindset requires intentionality and awareness.
 A few things our team has zeroed in on as we recognize the power of the mind are: